HaarigerHarald/geant4_pybind/README.md

 **Simulation examples**

 Check out the [examples](https://github.com/HaarigerHarald/geant4_pybind/tree/main/examples) directory, which contains the Geant4 basic examples ported to Python.
-However, writing simulations in Python should be pretty straight forward as the API is almost identical to the C++ one.
-One notable exception are template classes, which have been renamed such that their type replaces the `T` (i.e. `G4TScoreNtupleWriter<G4GenericAnalysisManager>` becomes `G4GenericScoreNtupleWriter`).
+However, writing simulations in Python should be pretty straightforward as the API is almost identical to the C++ one.
+One notable exception is template classes, which have been renamed such that their type replaces the `T` (i.e. `G4TScoreNtupleWriter<G4GenericAnalysisManager>` becomes `G4GenericScoreNtupleWriter`).

 ## Bugs?